Commitment to Renewing Life

 Scope

-Analysis of adherence to the common spaces at Suzano units about the Brazilian regulatory standard NBR 9050, of the Brazilian Association of Technical Standards (ABNT), which defines the aspects of accessibility that must be observed in buildings, with the definition of specific technical criteria for circulation areas, loading and unloading, door widths, the height of fixtures, furniture, signage, and types of flooring, among others.
-Through adherence analysis, the percentage of accessible spaces is determined.
+Analysis of the adherence of the common spaces of Suzano's units about the Brazilian regulatory standard NBR 9050 of the Brazilian Association of Technical Standards (ABNT for its Portuguese acronym), which defines the accessibility aspects that must be observed in buildings, with the definition of specific technical criteria for circulation areas, boarding and disembarking, door widths, accessory heights, furniture, signage, and floor types, among others.
+The percentage of accessible spaces is determined through the adherence analysis.

 baseline